wp-plugins/gallery-bank/readme.txt

 With Global Settings, you can define different settings for Thumbnails, Albums, Lightboxes, Filters, Pagination and Slideshows.

-= Gallery Bank is available in the following Languages =
+= Gallery Bank is now available in the following Languages =

 * Albanian (sq_AL)
 * Arabic (ar)